Back to Skills & Talents

 We didn't solve everything in that meeting.
 We just started talking.
 Maria, bless her, even in her own fatigue, was a rock.
 She started listing practical things: 'We need a new fryer, obviously.
 And we need a plan B for every single fried item on the menu, just in case.'
 She was already thinking about solutions, not just problems.
 That's what a truly dedicated team member does.
 They don't just see the mess; they see the pathway through it.

 We decided on a few things right away.
 First, a new fryer, ordered that day, no matter the cost.
 Second, a temporary menu reduction, focusing on what we could do brilliantly, not what we used to do.
-Third, a commitment to clearer communication during service – a simple signal system for when the kitchen was swamped, or when a dish was off.
-It wasn’t glamorous.
+Third, clearer communication during service – a simple signal system for when the kitchen was swamped, or when a dish was off.
+It wasn't glamorous.
 It was just a series of small, practical agreements.

 What small steps actually make a difference?